 Silit Silargan Pan and features for reference!

-As it stands, I own the stewing pot, saute pan, and the frying pan.
-All three of these exceeded my expectations and are now part of my cookware entourage.
 While I would rebuy these, I would buy them as a matching set and likely save some money in the process.

 I'd rate the overall quality at 4.25 out of 5.00.
 I was more than happy with the build quality, ceramic layer, and consistency of the pan.
 The only real issue I found was the plastic handle gets too hot and could easily be improved.